frankrutz/neuropath/README.md

 Preview at https://www.stiftung-neuropath.ch/preview/

-Status: prerelease-Version 0.9 ready for testing including multilanguage
+Status: Version 1.0 Go-Life on Thursday 7th May 2020

 # next steps

-Planned go-live: 3rd May 2020

-Testing

-Waiting for French translation https://github.com/frankrutz/neuropath/issues/8
+Waiting for bugfixes

 # how to clone and build